pallavimonicaekka/gallery/README.md

 # gallery
 a gallery to display projects as images

-contains a very basic gallery to display projects/work with drop down effect on hover.
+contains a very basic gallery to display projects/work with drop shadow effect on hover.